Offshore Asset Protection Trust (OAPT)

 Even if the plaintiff beats the statute of limitations clock and files a lawsuit in the Cook Islands (something rarely seen) the hurdle would be almost insurmountable.
 That is because the next terrain feature a plaintiff would theoretically scale is Mount Improbable.
 That is, if the plaintiff obtained a court judgment against you, the next step would be a separate lawsuit in the Cook Islands.
 Cook Islands does not recognize or enforce foreign judgements so an entirely new action would be required.

 The came can be said for a Nevis trust.
 Not only would the expense of litigation to the plaintiff be astronomical, the likelihood of success is miniscule.
-The plaintiff would then need to prove his or her case beyond the shadow of a reasonable doubt.
+The plaintiff would then need to prove his or her case beyond a reasonable doubt.
 They would have to prove that the settlor placed his or her assets inside the trust to hinder that particular creditor from obtaining the funds.
 Not any creditor, mind you, but that particular one.
 In fact, this company has never seen a party to an offshore asset protection trust have his or her share of trust assets taken, even if the case was filed before the deadline.

 Cook Islands Trust